crankydillo/httpclientbenchmark/flaky-server/README.md

 I haven't identified a need for TestNG.
 I'm still considering if it's best to have a long running stream of requests, or if we should have a (modify-server-behavior -> submit-requests) loop.

 Regardless, I would start with the existing code without TestNG (unless a reason for that is found).

+##### A case for TestNG

+_If_ we can find a way to house the server changes into testXyz methods (e.g.
+`testWhenPacketLoss50%`), I think you could make a case for TestNG.
+We did something similar in the performance tests using `@DataProvider`.

 #### Half-closed connections